CHJ empowers the people it serves to make healthier choices.

-1) Education — Harm-Reduction Counseling, Self-Advocacy, Awareness/Treatment/Prevention for Substance Abuse, HIV, HCV, STIs, TB, and MRSA;
+1) Education — Risk-Reduction Counseling, Self-Advocacy, Health Literacy, Tech Literacy, Awareness/Treatment/Prevention for Substance Abuse, HIV, HCV, STIs, TB, and MRSA

-2) Support Groups — Focused psychotherapeutic support group interventions that allow individuals to introspect in a supportive, safe group setting, addressing emotional traumas and decision-making;
+2) Support Groups — User-friendly psychotherapeutic interventions that explore self-discovery in a safe group setting, addressing emotional traumas and decision-making

-3) Transitional Case Management — Assisting parolees with transitioning back into society and accessing necessary programs and services, especially linkage to and maintenance of medical and mental health care;
+3) Peer Navigation & Transitional Case Management — Assisting with re-entry back into society, especially linkage, retention, or reconnection to medical and mental health care

-4) Resource Allocation — Provision of basic necessities to recently released parolees, including backpacks with toiletries, food, phone and internet use at CHJ’s Stan Price Service Center located conveniently across the street from Men’s Central Jail and Union Station;
+4) Resource Allocation — Providing basic necessities to the recently-released, including backpacks with toiletries, food, phone and internet use

-5) Advocacy for Policy Change — Seeking to affect systemic change that improves human rights, medical care, prevention, and recidivism rates for the incarcerated.
+5) Advocacy for Policy Change — Seeking larger systemic change that improves human rights, medical care, prevention, and recidivism rates for the incarcerated